- Creating and Making Use of a New Result Template

 Customizing the Result Template

 You can enhance the look of your result list by creating custom, smaller result template tailored to the content you want to show.
-You can also include multiple template using template conditions to show different results depending on the retrieved content (see Configuring a New Result Template).
+You can also include many template using template conditions to show different results depending on the retrieved content (see Configuring a New Result Template).

 The error report should always be included.
 If something goes wrong with the query, this component shows the error details.

 When you add a frame component in the Coveo Search Interface component, several placeholders are automatically added in the process.
 You can insert the Coveo Error Report component inside several of these placeholders.
-For instance, the Coveo Error Report is set up as an allowed control on the UI Header placeholder.
+For example, the Coveo Error Report is set up as an allowed control on the UI Header placeholder.

 - In the Experience Editor, in the Coveo Search Interface Main Section, add a Search Section.